Is Using a VPN Illegal in the U.S.? A Business Owner’s Guide to Compliance

 What a VPN Does and Why Businesses Use It

 A VPN (virtual private network) creates an encrypted tunnel between a device and a remote server.
-Traffic routes through that tunnel so the ISP and external observers see only encrypted data, not the content or destination of individual requests.
+Traffic routes through that secure tunnel so the internet service provider (ISP) and external observers see only encrypted data, not the content or destination of individual requests.
+The VPN establishes an encrypted connection using security protocols like IPsec or SSL/TLS to protect sensitive data as it crosses the open internet.

 Businesses deploy VPNs for three core purposes:

-• Securing remote employee connections to internal systems
+- Securing remote employee connections to internal systems from remote locations

-• Protecting data in transit over untrusted networks
+- Protecting specific data and payment data in transit over untrusted networks

 The technology itself is legally neutral.
 What matters is how it is configured, who uses it, and what data it carries.